 Previously advanced androgenetic alopecia (Norwood VI by 2007); has shaved his head since approximately 2013.
-In July 2025, post his Sun Valley appearance after his wedding to Lauren Sánchez, multiple outlets covered visible regrowth — described as natural donor-zone return rather than surgical.
+In July 2025, post his Sun Valley appearance after his wedding to Lauren Sánchez, multiple outlets covered visible regrowth, described as natural donor-zone return rather than surgical.
 No public statement from Bezos.
 Demonstrates donor-area follicle persistence even after a decade of close cropping.

-Significant crown and frontal loss visible by his late 30s — by 2007 photos he had a horseshoe pattern with hair only at the back and sides (Norwood VI).
+Significant crown and frontal loss visible by his late 30s.
+By 2007 photos he had a horseshoe pattern with hair only at the back and sides (Norwood VI).

 Visible thinning present in 1997 Amazon-warehouse photos when he was 33.